-Imagine buying a digital artwork on the internet at a reasonable price and getting a unique digital token known as an NFT, which proves your authority over the artwork you bought.
+Imagine buying a piece of digital artwork on the Internet at a reasonable price and getting a unique digital token known which proves your authority over the artwork you bought.
 Wouldn't it be great?
 Well, that opportunity exists now, thanks to NFTs.

 NFTs are currently taking the digital art and collectables world by storm.
-When everyone worldwide believed Bitcoin as the digital answer to currency, NFTs are now pitched as the digital answer to collectibles.
-Digital artists see their lives changing thanks to massive sales to a new crypto-audience.
+Just as everyone worldwide believed Bitcoin was the digital answer to currency, NFTs are now pitched as the digital answer to collectibles.
+Asa result, digital artists are seeing their lives changing thanks to the massive sales to a new crypto audience.

-If you are interested and want to explore more about what an NFT is, then you are in the right place.
+If you are interested in NFTs and want to explore more about what they are, you have come to the right place.
 Let’s dive in and see what all the fuss is about!

 What is NFT?